awslabs/pireporter/README.md

 ##### How to use

+PI Reporter was tested on Linux x86.
+To run the tool, you can start an EC2 instance with any x86 Linux OS.

+Create an IAM Policy called pireporterPolicy.json which is part of this repository.
+You can modify the policy to add additional conditions if needed.
+Then, tag the database instance you plan to use with a tag that has the key `pireporter` and value `allow`.

+Attach the pireporterPolicy to the instance role of the EC2 instance where you plan to run the tool.

+There are two options to run pireporter:

 1. Clone this repo to local host and use node.js to execute the pireporter.js script.
 It requires connection to npm repositories and installation of packages and node.js itself.

 ```sh